Major International Deployments of the Iris Recognition Algorithms: 1.5 Billion Persons

 - A similar national ID program has been launched by the Government

-fingerprints of the full population of 172 million persons by the
+of the full population of 172 million persons within a few years, proceeding

 - In Mexico, the National Population Register ("RENAPO") aims to